 Examples of domino in a Sentence

 Dominoes is one of my favorite games.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'domino'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'domino.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 French, probably from Latin (in the ritual formula benedicamus Domino let us bless the Lord)